dancornutt/Porsche944/07K_Swap.md

 ## Ignition System

 The only modification required is different coil packs.
-This is needed to get the proper hood clearance.
+This is needed to get the proper clearance to the stock 944 hood.

 ### Coil Packs